plyn85/bookmarks-app/README.md

 -  to be able to register an account and then login

-- sseeb what other people have added to the website.
+- see what other people have added to the website.

 - be able to search what other users have added with ease.